Stable degenerations of singularities: Koll ar models and finite generation

 We can now finish the proof: it is already shown that $\cZ_0$ is the unique minimal lc center of $(\cY,\cD+\cE+g^*H)$, and by Lemma \ref{lem:lc center of Fano pair} every lc center of $(\cY,\cD+\cE+g^*H)$ contains $\cZ_0$, which has codimension $r+k$ in $\cY$.
 Thus it remains to show that $(\cY,\cD+\cE+g^*H)$ is the quotient of an SNC pair at the generic point $\eta$ of $\cZ_0$.
-We already know that every $\cE_i$ is $\bQ$-Cartier at $\eta$, while each $g^*H_i$ is clearly Cartier.
-Hence the statement follows from \cite{K+92}*{18.22 Theorem and 18.23 Complement}, which also shows that $g^*H_i$ is irreducible at $\eta$.
-Since every irreducible component of $g^*H_i$ is an lc center of $(\cY,\cD+\cE+g^*H)$ and every such lc center contains $\cZ_0$, we see that $g^*H_i$ is irreducible.
+We already know that every $\cE_i$ $(1\le i\le r)$ is $\bQ$-Cartier at $\eta$, while each $g^*H_j$ ($1\le j\le k$) is clearly Cartier.
+Hence the statement follows from \cite{K+92}*{18.22 Theorem and 18.23 Complement}, where we use $g^*H_j$ is irreducible for every $j$ as argued above.
 As $(\cY,\cD+\cE+g^*H)$ is qdlt, this implies that is normal by Lemma \ref{lem:qdlt->normal lc center}.
 Since it is also connected, we conclude that $g^{-1}(0)$ is irreducible.
 It follows that $\cX_0$ is also irreducible and we finish the proof. \end{proof}